Money Smarts Blog

 Make it fun:

-College Discussion: Start searching for realistic college choices with your kid as early as 9th grade.
+College discussion: Start searching for realistic college choices with your kid as early as 9th grade.
 This allows more time to gauge their interest and see what’s financially feasible.
 Talk about college costs aside from tuition like room and board, textbooks, school supplies, etc. When the time comes, encourage them to apply for scholarships, grants, and financial aid.

 First National Bank of Mom (or Dad): Learning the rules of borrowing money early will help your kid in the future.
 If they want to buy something they don’t have the money for, offer a personal loan if their request is reasonable.
 Agree on an interest rate and repayment.
 If everything goes well, consider giving them their interest back.